 Savings Accounts & Fees

-How Savings Works?
+How do Savings work?

 - By consistently depositing money